 Did you know potatoes have more potassium than a banana?
 They’re also a great source of Vitamin C and B6.
 As I’ve said before, vegetables have the wonderful benefit of including lots of phytonutrients that we need, without cholesterol and saturated fat coming along for the ride.

-But thinking beyond the health benefits, this Vegan Shepherd’s Pie is a savory, filling dish that will help you realize the goodness of a vegan diet.
+But thinking beyond the health benefits, this meatless Shepherd’s Pie veggie infused is a savory, filling dish that will help you realize the goodness of a vegan diet.

 - Use a bag (or two) of frozen chopped vegetables (like frozen carrots) to skip some of the chopping

 - Add garlic to the mashed potatoes, like this Vegan Garlic Mashed Potatoes recipe calls for